akhil-pl/fastapi_basic/readme.md

 This is a sample app to get familier with FastAPI.

 ## Steps to follow
-### You should have python3 and MySQL installed in your system
+### You should have python3, MySQL and redis installed in your system
 And create a database named 'employee_database'

 - Setup and run virtual environment